-10.0 Reporting
+11.0 Reporting

 Annual reports will be submitted to the cooperating agencies and stakeholders that summarize the results of restoration activities, preliminary analysis results, and adaptive management approaches to habitat management and restoration.
+A final report will be submitted upon the successful implementation of the mitigation program described here, including having achieved the success criteria described in Section 8.